Collective modes and terahertz near-field response of superconductors: Electrodynamics of superconductors

 where

 is the EM response tensor satisfying $J^\mu = \Pi^{\mu \nu} A_\nu$ and the continuity equation $\Pi^{\mu \nu} q_\nu = 0$.
-Specifically, $\Pi^{0 0} = \chi_{\rho\rho}$ is the irreducible density density response (polarization function) and $\frac{1}{i\omega}\Pi^{i j} = \sigma_{ij}$ is the optical conductivity.
-Note that `irreducible' is with respect to Coulomb interaction, i.e., EM field.
-The diagrammatic representation of \equa{eqn:EM_response_tensor} is shown in Fig.~\ref{fig:Feynman_Diagram}.
-This is equivalent to correcting the current vertex by electron electron interactions after which gauge invariance \cite{Anderson1958} and thus Ward Identity \cite{Schrieffer1999} are recovered. \equa{eqn:EM_response_tensor} should be viewed as the central result of this paper which contains all the information of linear coupling between EM field and the collective modes.
+Specifically, $\Pi^{0 0} = \chi_{\rho\rho}$ is the irreducible (with respect to the Coulomb interaction) density-density response (polarization function) and $\frac{i}{\omega}\Pi^{i j} = \sigma_{ij}$ is the optical conductivity.
+This formalism is equivalent to correcting the current vertex by electron electron interactions after which gauge invariance \cite{Anderson1958a} and thus Ward Identity \cite{Schrieffer1999} are recovered.
+The diagrammatic representation of \equa{eqn:EM_response_tensor} is shown in Fig.~\ref{fig:Feynman_Diagram}. \equa{eqn:EM_response_tensor} contains all the information of linear coupling between EM field and the collective modes and will be frequently used in the following.

-The major effect of disorder is to induce a nonzero $\sigma_1$ above twice the gap.
-The Mattis-Bardeen\cite{Mattis1958} theory for optical absorption completely relaxes momentum conservation in the quasi particle excitation process, and has proven accurate in various BCS type superconductors.
-In this paper, we implement the Mattis-Bardeen formula to describe the optical conductivity above the gap:
+Note that in the clean limit, the optical conductivity from \equa{eqn:EM_response_tensor} has vanishing real parts above the gap due to momentum conservation, which means light does not break cooper pairs without the assistance of impurities or phonons.
+To account for optical absorption above the gap, it is therefore necessary to introduce the effect of disorder.
+The Mattis-Bardeen\cite{Mattis1958,Mahan1990} theory for optical absorption completely relaxes momentum conservation in the quasi particle excitation process, and has proven accurate in various BCS type superconductors.
+In this paper, we employ the Mattis-Bardeen formula to describe the optical conductivity above the gap:

 where $\sigma_n$ is the normal state conductivity and $E(x),\, K(x)$ are the complete elliptic integrals.